wikid24/ffxiv_mmd_tools_helper/README.md

 # New Features (completed):
 - added 'Automate FFXIV rig Shape Keys from csv' feature.
 Working but there's no raw data in the CSVs yet.
+- added 'Automate FFXIV rig Bone Morphs from csv' feature.
+Working but there's no raw data in the CSVs yet.
 - added 'Automate FFXIV rig Rigid Bodies from csv' feature.
 Working but there's no raw data in the CSVs yet.
 - added 'Automate FFXIV rig Joints from csv' feature.
 Working but it doesn't have any raw data in the CSVs yet.